Ritish-02/VRV_RBAC_UI/README.md

 # VRV_RBAC_UI
-# Role and Permission Management System
+# Role Based Action Control

 A web application for managing roles and permissions.
 This system allows administrators to add, edit, and delete roles and permissions.
 It also includes functionality for searching roles and permissions by name.